ngantrandev/vehicle-repair-shop-api/README.md

 ## 1. Installation and Usage

-1. Clone the repository
+Step 1.
+Clone the repository

 ```bash
 git clone https://github.com/ngantrandev/vehicle-repair-shop-api.git
 cd vehicle-repair-shop-api
 ```

-2. Create a `.env` file in the root directory of the project and add the following environment variables:
+Step 2.
+Create a `.env` file in the root directory of the project and add the following environment variables:

 ```env
 PORT=8000